phoenixzero4/studyGuides/Java.md

         - **Error**: Represents serious problems that a reasonable application should not try to catch, such as `OutOfMemoryError`.
         - **Exception**: Represents conditions that a program should handle.
 Exceptions are further divided into checked exceptions (e.g., `IOException`) and unchecked exceptions (e.g., `NullPointerException`).

-97. **What is the difference between checked and unchecked exceptions?**
+97. **What is the difference between a checked and an unchecked exception?**
     - **Answer**:
         - **Checked Exceptions**: Must be either caught or declared in the method signature using `throws`.
 Examples include `IOException` and `SQLException`.
         - **Unchecked Exceptions**: Do not need to be explicitly handled or declared.
 They are subclasses of `RuntimeException`, such as `ArithmeticException` and `NullPointerException`.